Laser Safety Glasses: Why Laser Accidents Happen

 Accidents are inevitable in dangerous environments when little thought is given to safety.
 Businesses, laboratories, and universities can’t rely on workers or researchers to exercise adequate safety on their own when working with lasers.
 Safety should be prioritized and mandated by upper management.
 A poor safety culture occurs when other priorities supersede safety.

-For example, pressure to meet production deadlines may cause workers to omit safety procedures while their managers look the other way.
+For example, the pressure to meet production deadlines may cause workers to omit safety procedures while their managers look the other way.
 The informality of small business startups combined with the pressure to become profitable can displace safety concerns.
 In academic and high-tech research and development environments, safety often takes a backseat to creativity, innovation, and ingenuity.
 But regardless of the particular circumstances, when safety ceases to be a primary concern, laser accidents and eye injuries will follow.

 Operators with extensive experience with laser equipment and procedures are better able to anticipate and avoid situations that expose themselves and others to laser hazards.
 In addition to equipment proficiency, operators and other personnel must also be thoroughly trained in laser safety protocol.